jujia-BGI/Prediction-of-fetal-genotype-using-a-haplotype-based-method/README.md

 # Non-invasive prediction of fetal genotype using parental haplotypes and the cell-free DNA sequencing of maternal plasma

-Parental haplotypes can be constructed directly by using stLFR or similar methods on DNA obtained from their blood samples.
-The input of the workflow are the cell-free DNA sequencing reads from maternal plasma and the stLFR library sequencing of gDNA from the parental blood samples.
+The input files of the workflow are the cell-free DNA sequencing reads from maternal plasma and the stLFR library sequencing of gDNA from the parental blood samples.
+The output files are the prediction of fetal genotypes.
+The required environment of Step 3 are Perl 5.
+For the required environment of other stpes, please refer to the corresponding website.

-Step1: Alignment and variant calling using GATK4(https://github.com/broadinstitute/gatk).
+Step1: Alignment and variant calling using GATK4 (https://github.com/broadinstitute/gatk).

 sh Step1.SOAPnuke_BWA_GATK.sh

-Step2: Phase parental sequencing samples using LongHap (https://github.com/stLFR/stLFR_LongHap) and stLFR sequence data.
+Step2: Parental haplotypes can be constructed by using stLFR sequencing on DNA obtained from their blood samples.
+Then phase parental sequencing samples using LongHap (https://github.com/stLFR/stLFR_LongHap).

 sh Step2.LongHap.sh